 Momentum equation, mass conservation, vorticity.
 Ocean and Wave Modeling, Ocean State Forecasting.
 Data Assimilation.
 Ocean Turbulence.
 Chemical Property of seawater, major and minor elements, their behavior and chemical exchanges across interfaces and residence times in seawater, Element chemistry in atypical conditions-estuaries, Biochemical cycling of nutrients, trace metals and organic matter.
 Air-sea exchange of important biogenic dissolved gases; carbon dioxide-carbonate system; alkalinity and control of pH; biological pump.
 Marine Pollution.
 Primary and secondary production; factors controlling phytoplankton and zooplankton abundance and diversity; nekton and fisheries oceanography.

-This article provides you about the GATE Engineering Sciences Syllabus 2019 and students can also download the syllabus pdf available through our blog.
-Share this article for your friends.
+This article provides you with the GATE Engineering Sciences Syllabus 2023 and students can also download the syllabus pdf available through our blog.
+Share this article with your friends.